hudsonssrosa/pyon-sql-tests/README.md

 ##### 1.2.
 Generate the Step definitions

-After having a scenario defined, make sure that `development_mode` is `false` in `env_settings.properties` if you want to execute the `python3 behave_runner.py --tags demo-find-product` in the terminal (or set `development_mode` to `true` and include the tag `demo-find-product` to property `debug_behave_tags`).
+After having a scenario defined, make sure that `development_mode` is `false` in `env_settings.properties` if you want to execute the `python3 behave_runner.py --tags demo-mysql` in the terminal (or set `development_mode` to `true` and include the tag `demo-mysql` to property `debug_behave_tags`).
 Then, copy the snippet definitions generated automatically in console.
 You will need to implement your steps using them, like these:

 ```bash
     You can implement step definitions for undefined steps with these snippets: